Rescued Mumbai girl was forced into begging, starved by abductor

-Speaking to her family about her abduction from Bandra and the 15 months that she was taken from one part of the country to another, Megha shivers when someone even takes the name of her tormentor, Nasir
+Speaking to her family about her abduction from Bandra and the 15 months that she was taken from one part of the country to another, Megha recounts how her abductor Nasir tormented her

 “Ab tumhara naam Megha nahi Salima hai, aur agar tumne bolne ki ya bhaagne ki koshish ki, toh main tumhara haath aur pair chaaku se kaat dunga” (Your name is not Megha anymore, it’s Salima, and if you try to escape or talk to anyone, I’ll chop off your hands and legs).